danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 }
 ```

-Notice that we implement `UIViewControllerRepresentable` instead of `UIViewRepresentable`, since the embedded type is actually a view controller and not a view.
+Notice that we implement `UIViewControllerRepresentable` instead of `UIViewRepresentable`, since the embedded type is a view controller and not a view.

-Since, `SFSafariViewController` can be initialized with a url and a configuration, let's adjust the approach from above to let you inject both a `configuration` and a `viewConfiguration`.
-The configuration will be used to crete the view and the view configuration to configure the created view.
+Since, `SFSafariViewController` can be created with a url and configuration, let's adjust the approach from above to let you inject both a `configuration` and a `viewConfiguration`.

 ```swift
 public init(